mingh2/SurvivalOfTheFittest/docs/final.md

-The environment our agent can see is changed from a 21-by-21 matrix to a 11-by-11 matrix where the agent itself is located at the center of the matrix (matrix[5][5]) at the very beginning.
-The reason why the state is updated to a 11-by-11 matrix is that the reducing of the state size help accelerate the training process.
-But if we have a state that is too small, the training result will likely to be overfitted.
+Now, our agent automatically converts the 21-by-21 matrix environment to an 11-by-11 matrix to reduce the effective state space.
+The agent itself remains located at the center of the matrix (matrix[5][5]).
+Reduction of the state size help accelerates the training process.
+But if we have a state space that is too small, the training result will likely to be overfitted.
 (Will show that later in the Evaluation part)

-Reward for each state and action only depends on two criteria: agent's current health and distance between agent and closest enemy.
-Distance between closest wall is no longer a depending criterion because we introduce wall into the updated environment and we would like to see how our agent can utilize wall to escape from the enemies.
-The agent will be rewarded less if it's attacked by enemy and lose health (-0.5).
-The agent will have points deducted (-0.2) if the distance between the agent and the closest enemy is less than 2.0 and will have more points deducted (-0.3) if agent choose a move that shorten the distance between agent and closest enemy.
+The reward for each state and action only depends on two criteria: agent's current health and distance between agent and closest enemy.
+The distance between nearest wall is no longer a depending criterion because we introduce wall into the updated environment and we would like to see how our agent can utilize wall to escape from the enemies.
+The agent will be rewarded less if an enemy attacks it and lose health (-0.5).
+The agent will have points deducted (-0.2) if the distance between the agent and the closest enemy is less than 2.0 and will have more points deducted (-0.3) if the agent chooses a move that shortens the distance between agent and most intimate enemy.

-Of course, the agent will be rewarded if it is able to make a move that increase the distance between enemy (+0.3) and some extra rewards if it is able to keep a long distance for a period of time.
+Of course, the agent will be rewarded if it can make a move that increases the distance between enemy (+0.3) and some extra rewards if it is able to keep a long distance for a period of time.

-Notes: the total reward is within the range of (-1, +1) becasue we use tanh as the activation function.
+Notes: the total reward is within the range of (-1, +1) becasue we use hyperbolic tangent as the activation function.

 ### Algorithm